MicrosoftDocs/windows-dev-docs/uwp/xbox-apps/development-lanes-unity.md

 ![x64 Build Platform](images/x64-build-platform.png)

-Now that you have a UWP Visual Studio solution for your game, [following these steps](getting-started.md) will allow you to successfuly deploy your game onto your retail Xbox One!
+Now that you have a UWP Visual Studio solution for your game, [following these steps](getting-started.md) will allow you to successfully deploy your game onto your retail Xbox One!

 ## Step 3: Modify and rebuild